Solaborate: Features

 In October 2013, Solaborate released a mobile app for Android.

 In September 2014, Solaborate launched Solaborate app for Windows 8.1.

 The app integrates most of the same features and capabilities as the web and it is supported in x86, x64 and ARMS processors.

 In October 2018, Solaborate launched their second generation of HELLO.

+Discontinuation

+Around March 2022, the services for the "HELLO" 1 (original generation) were discontinued in favor of Solaborate's new service, "HelloCare".
+With this change, you could no longer use a HELLO 1 or 2 due to the API being restricted to Solaborate employees.